 The first Student LaunchPad was held in 2011 at the premises of Campden BRI who worked closely with IFST to develop the event.
 Following its success, another LaunchPad was hosted by Leatherhead Food Research in 2012.
 In 2014, we held our first LaunchPad in the north of England kindly hosted by Fera and in 2015 in Northern Ireland courtesy of AFBI.

 The Student LaunchPads take place every year in October - November.

 These events are provided free of charge by IFST with the support of industry leaders.

 What to expect

 A LaunchPad day typically begins with presentations from those working within the food and drink industry.
 These are designed to provide students with advice and help provide valuable insights into possible career paths in all aspects of the food chain.
-Students are then able to ask questions in an open discussion that follows.
+Students can then ask questions in an open discussion that follows.

-A key feature of the LaunchPad are the lunch-time speed-dating sessions where students can move from table-to-table, each hosted by an industry mentor to discuss for example one of the following subjects:
+A key feature of the LaunchPads are the lunchtime speed mentoring sessions where students can move from table-to-table, each hosted by an industry mentor to discuss for example one of the following subjects:

 - Working for a large organisation

 - Working for a small organisation

 - Employer expectations of graduates